-I know the next question you have is, what does PMI institute do?
 You may have heard of PMP-the flagship credential from PMI.
 So, are you wondering if it is into only certifications?
 Let us explore and understand what PMI institute does:

 PMI institute certifies project managers, program managers, portfolio managers and business analysts.
 PMI enables learning for the project management community.
 You can learn through training & development.
 You can learn through seminars, conferences, online courses, webinars offered by PMI and its Registered Education Providers (REP).
-PMI institute also has some academic programs and research options.
+It also has some academic programs and research options.
 Moreover, you can get publications, case studies, white papers which enhance your knowledge.
 PMI also helps the Government and businesses assess their project management processes in addition to benchmarking them.

 Project Management Certifications offered by PMI Institute

 PMI institute offers project manager certifications that are developed by practitioners and meant for practitioners.
 The certifications assess your real world experience.
 Added to this, it helps you gear up to managing projects in a better way.
 There are various types of certifications from PMI institute.
 Let us understand what they are and how you can get these credentials.

 What does the tag ‘PMP’ at the end of your name mean?
 It says that you have a Gold standard competency in managing, leading and directing projects.
 So how do you get that coveted ‘PMP’?
 The PMP certification requirements are: